On this page, Echinodermata characteristics, Echinodermata Classes, overview of the Echinodermata

 The function of the madreporite is uncertain; it may function in water exchange, or in equalising hydrostatic pressure.

 There are over 6000 living species of Echinoderms separated into six classes.

-These are the sea-lilies or feather stars, and are thought to retain the ancestral body plan with the upwardly facing mouth.
+The Crinoidea are the sea-lilies or feather stars, and are thought to retain the ancestral body plan with the upwardly facing mouth.
 The body consists of a central disk containing the main organs, circled by 1- 200 long, feathery arms.
 The arms are muco-ciliary and are branched from the five basic arms.
 Crinoids do not have a madreporite, and the sexes are usually separate.
 In some species there is a stem anchoring the animal to the substrate.
 Over time there has been a trend towards free living and away from the anchored forms.

 Just over 600 species survive today, but the fossil record shows many more species.
 They are generally from 15 - 30 cm long, but some fossil species were 20 m long.

 They are plankton feeders and are usually found below 100 m, but can also be found in shallow waters.
 They are particularly abundant in the tropical western Pacific.